 This conclusion assumes that the other terms of the definition are the same.
-As pointed out below, the section of the December 12th Draft regarding Cluster and Extend broadened the exclusions from the December 9th definition of Modified Gerrymandering.
-This change would have created opportunities that might not have been intended by Congress.
-If Congress were to revisit Modified Gerrymandering, we assume it would apply the December 12th Draft exclusions because this reflects the latest version of the proposed bill, before the legislative effort failed.
+As pointed out below, the December 12th draft regarding Cluster and Extend broadened exclusions from the December 9th definition regarding Modified Gerrymandering.
+This change would have created opportunities that might not have been intended by Congress.42 If Congress were to revisit Modified Gerrymandering, we assume it would apply the December 12th Draft exclusions because this reflects the latest version of the proposed bill, before the legislative effort failed.